 If candidates experience any problems with their research project, it is advisable to first contact and discuss with the supervisor(s) and/or advisors.
-If there are any issues with supervision or questions that are connected to the MPSCog program, they may always contact the MPSCog Scientific Coordinator Natacha Mendes or the Curriculum Officer Ewa Koper.
+If there are any issues with supervision or questions that are connected to the MPSCog program, they may always contact the MPSCog Scientific Coordinator Natacha Mendes.